O-notation in algorithm analysis: Worst case, best case, average case

 The best notion for \emph{input size} depends on the problem being studied.
 For many problems, such as sorting or computing discrete Fourier transforms, the most natural measure is the \emph{number of items in the input} - for example, the array size $n$ for sorting.
 For many other problems, such as multiplying two integers, the best measure of input size is the \emph{total number of bits} needed to represent the input in ordinary binary notation.
 Sometimes, it is more appropriate to describe the size of the input with two numbers rather than one.
 For instance, if the input to an algorithm is a graph, the input size can be described by the numbers of vertices and edges in the graph.
 We shall indicate which input size measure is being used with each problem we study. \end{quotation}

+Complexity theorists sometimes study the cost functions of Turing machines with respect to input-tape-size.
+However, this is not a formalization of the input\-/size as described in the above quotation.

+The term input\-/size --- as it has been used --- is a synonym for a group label.
+A group label need not have any properties, such as an order.
+A grouping need only be done if the analysis or its interpretation otherwise seems difficult.
+It would seem clearer to use the term input\-/size only in those cases where the group labels form a set which is linearly ordered and contains a least element (e.g. $\nonn{\TN}$, $\nonn{\TR}$, or cardinal numbers).

-We have shown above how this input-size-thinking is subsumed by the more general input-set-thinking.
-In the input-set thinking, a set is used to provide a mathematical model for a data structure, and resource\-/consumption is a function of this data.
+We have shown above how input\-/size-thinking is subsumed by the more general input-set-thinking.
+In the input-set thinking, a set is used to provide a mathematical model for a data structure, and a cost function is a function of this data.